ThibaultGoethyn/2021-karine-JensVanhee/README.md

-# Game Shop
+# The Game Stock Manager

 ## About the project
-The Game Shop is a fictional webshop where customers can buy their favourite new and used games.
-When they buy games they can grow their collection.
+The Game Stock Manager is a fictional website to manage the new and used stock of their games.
+The project is made for the course WebAppsIV (2020-2021) in HoGent.

 ## Prerequisites

 - Node.js installed